 If you’re on the fence about taking a vacation this year, why not stay home instead?
 A staycation still counts as a vacation; the only difference is that you’re already where you want to be!
 The key to an excellent staycation is to plan everything out.
 Instead of spending a week or two lounging on the couch eating Cheetos, make the most of your time off by being active.
 Look into museums and local events and happenings that the whole family will enjoy.
 Aside from not having to worry about the trip itself, the best part about a staycation is all the money you’re able to save on gas, air fare and accommodations.

 Planning a vacation in the not-so-distant future?
 How are you planning to save?
-Drop us a line in the comments section below.
+Give us a call to discuss.